CrowdStrike/Cloud-AWS/Discover-for-Cloud-Templates/AWS/troubleshooting/scripts/README.md

 + `falcon_client_id` - Falcon Client API key ID
 + `falcon_client_secret` - Falcon Client API key secret
 + `command` - Command to perform
+    - Valid commands are register, update, check and delete

 ### Optionally required arguments
 + `external_id` - The external ID used for IAM Role assumption.
 When using the update or register command, this value is required.